Fixing getExecutablePath on FreeBSD

 0 -> do

-<- fromIntegral <$> peek bufSizePtr
+reqBufSize <- fromIntegral <$> peek bufSizePtr

-reads the value.
+required buffer size. peek reads the value.
 Then

-allocates that much space on the heap
+allocaBytes allocates that much space on the heap

 and passes the pointer to the continuation (and frees it after).

-<- c_sysctl mibPtr mibLen
+newStatus <- c_sysctl mibPtr mibLen

-buf bufSizePtr nullPtr case newStatus of
+case newStatus of

 0 -> peekFilePath buf

-_ -> throwErrno "getExecutablePath" _
+_ -> throwErrno "getExecutablePath"

-.
-If successful, peekFilePath
+oldp.
+If successful, peekFilePath converts the

-C string to a Haskell FilePath
+C string to a Haskell FilePath.
+Although it is three

-will be the return value.
+continuations deep, this FilePath will be the return value.
 If

-either call to sysctl(3)
+either call to sysctl(3) failed, throwErrno throws

-an IOError
+an IOError.

 Conclusion §